ezclap-tv/mu-lang/tour.md

 // strings also support other escaped charaters such as `\n`, `\t`, `\x2800`, etc. v := "\x2800"
 v: string

+// string and number literals can also be suffixed
+// LITERALsuffix is transformed to suffix(LITERAL)
+v := 10ms // this calls the `ms` function with the value `10`
+v := "3f9a1c30-dd8f-4769-8ac7-214f94d7d70c"uuid // parses the string as a uuid

 v := (v,) // tuple
 v: (T,)